 Eat REAL food:

 Empty your pantry and cupboards of the low fat, sugar free, fat free, processed foods that come with a myriad of ingredients that you can’t pronounce or have to have a science degree to know what they are.
-Instead stick to wholesome, real foods with the least amount of ingredients and that tastes natural.
-Meals with ingredients that are grown or raised rather than man made.
+Instead stick to wholesome, real foods with the least amount of ingredients and that taste natural.
+Meals with ingredients that are grown or raised, rather than man made.

 Get a good night’s sleep:

-If you have a plan, many studies show, you are most likely to succeed…. or at least try to succeed.
+Many studies show that if you have a plan, you are most likely to succeed… or at least try to succeed.
 This is true of anything, not just health and fitness!
 Plan your workouts, prepare you healthy meals ahead, set time aside in your day for rest.
 You will be surprised how much you can achieve and how much time you can actually save – having more to spend doing things you enjoy.

 Drink plenty of water:

 At least 2-3 litres of water a day is what your body needs to regulates all of the processes to function at it’s best.
 Just like skipping a meal, or not eating enough, dehydration will not only affect how you look and feel, but it will also affect your workouts and recovery as well.
-Considering on average the body is 50%-60% water or fluid and we lose 2-3 litres a day though sweat, our breath and of course, the proverbial number 1’s, it very important to replace what is lost.
+Its very important to replace what is lost.
+On average the body is 50%-60% water or fluid and we lose 2-3 litres a day though sweat, our breath and of course, the proverbial number 1s.
 People feel thirsty when they have already lost around 2-3% of their body’s water.
 Mental performance and physical coordination start to become impaired before thirst kicks in, typically around 1% dehydration.

 Mix up your routine:

 Do resistance or weight training one day and yoga the next.
-Throw in some interval training the next day then a run or jog the following day.
-Research show that if you don’t get bored from your fitness routine you are more likely to stick to it.
-Mixing things up a bit also helps keep your body guessing and adapting to different demands placed on it making it a more efficient “machine”!
+Throw in some interval training the next day, then a run or jog the following day.
+Research shows that if you don’t get bored from your fitness routine, you are more likely to stick to it.
+Mixing things up a bit also helps keep your body guessing and adapting to different demands placed on it, making it a more efficient ‘machine’!
 If your body gets used to a certain activity, you may find yourself in a rut, mentally and well as physically.

 Exercise even if you only have a few minutes:

-or if you can’t get to the gymA short workout is better than no workout at all.
+If you can’t get to the gym, a short workout is better than no workout at all.
 This is a fact!
-If you don’t have time to get to your gym, but have 15 minutes or so to spare, do some star jumps before you hop into the shower.
+If you have 15 minutes or so to spare, do some star jumps before you hop into the shower.
 Try a few squats while waiting for the jug to boil for our morning coffee.
-How about some push ups whilst the ads are one.
+How about some push ups while the ads are on.
 It is amazing the ways that you can sneak fitness in!